-For a comprehensive list of components in the vaccine and packaging, please consult the product leaflet or information contained within the product monograph available through Health Canada's Drug Product Database.
+An authorized COVID-19 vaccine should not be routinely offered to individuals who are allergic to any component of the specific COVID-19 vaccine or its container.
+For a comprehensive list of components in each authorized COVID-19 vaccine and its container, please consult the corresponding product leaflet or information contained within the product monograph available through Health Canada's Drug Product Database.